The importance of social media in business is growing at warp speed.

 - Monitoring conversations to see if your customers are talking about your brand and in what context.

-- Broadcasting important messages, announcements and offers to customers via a social media platform such as Twitter.
+- Broadcasting important messages, announcements, and offers to customers via a social media platform such as Twitter.

 - Offering prompt customer service to customers who are facing genuine problems or need some help with the product or service.

-- Holding regular question & answer sessions with customers to understand their concerns, get real feedback and see how things can be improved.
+- Holding regular question & answer sessions with customers to understand their concerns, get real feedback, and see how things can be improved.

 - Connect and build a relationship with power users or customer advocates so that they can help serve other customers.

-Regardless of what social media platform you’re using to help your customers, it’s important to speak their language, give them personalized service and respond to them without much delay.
+It’s important to speak their language, give them personalized service and respond to them without much delay.

-#7: Enhance Brand Loyalty
+7. Enhance Brand Loyalty

 A lot of businesses are stuck on their follower count, which is nothing but a vanity number.

 If you want to get the most out of your social media marketing efforts, it’s crucial that you focus on increasing brand loyalty.

-Ask any loyal social media follower about their trusted brand, and they will speak positive about it without the need to push.
+Ask any loyal social media follower about their trusted brand, and they will speak positively about it without the need to push.